Puppies & Kittens

 It is recommended to schedule your puppy or kitten’s first wellness exam as soon as possible after bringing them home.

 However, if you notice anything concerning your puppy or kitten — whether it’s unusual lethargy, loss of appetite, being underweight, vomiting, diarrhea, and so on — we recommend setting up an urgent appointment.
-We accept same-day appointments and urgent intakes (drop-offs).
+We accept same-day appointments and urgent drop-offs.

 STEP 03